-One of the most visited destinations in India, Rajasthan is one state that represents India in the most exotic and colorful manner.
-The state is dotted with majestic palaces, sparkling lakes, captivating forts, revered temples and more that rightly makes it the most integral part of India.
+One of the most visited destinations in India, Rajasthan is one state that represents India most exotically and colorfully.
+The state is dotted with majestic palaces, sparkling lakes, captivating forts, revered temples, and more that rightly makes it the most integral part of India.

-Rajasthan is an interesting travel destination that offers a blend of different travel experiences.
-It gives you an opportunity to explore Rajasthan through Camel Safaris, trek through the beautiful trails of Mount Abu, attend a puppet show in Jaisalmer, Pushkar fair festival, trekking, enjoy shopping at Sadar Bazaar, go for hot air ballooning in Rajasthan , Ranthambore National park and so much more.
+Rajasthan is an exciting travel destination that offers a blend of different travel experiences.
+It allows you to explore Rajasthan through Camel Safaris, trek through the beautiful trails of Mount Abu, attend a puppet show in Jaisalmer, Pushkar fair festival, trek, enjoy shopping at Sadar Bazaar, go for hot air ballooning in Rajasthan, Ranthambore National park and so much more.

 Tourist Attractions in Rajasthan